Pelvic floor exercises that give results

 Exercise 4: functional training

 The most important exercise: Functional training.
-You practice dealing with pressure from lifting, sneezing, laughing, or coughing.
+You practise dealing with pressure from lifting, sneezing, laughing or coughing.

 - Do a quick squeeze and hold for 30 seconds.